bitplane/uh-halp/uh-halp/README.md

 ## Notes

-Models of alignment other than Lawful Neutral are planned in future, but currently uses OpenAI's GPT.
-So official policy is to cry if you ask it to do anything bad, ask it to swear, or are otherwise naughty.
+It currently defaults to OpenAI.
+If you want to use something else, open `~/.uh-config.json` and change `current` and edit the config.
+If you want to add your own custom back-end, give the name of a module that has a `query` function in it, then fill in the parameters with templates vars in the example format.
+Pass `{config_name}` as a parameter and use `uh_halp.keys.get_key` to prompt for a key for that service.

-It's using the cheapest model and will get things wrong, so y'know, look before you paste.
-There's also no protection against doing things like `$(uh how do I break this computer?)` at the moment.
+Look before you paste.
+There's no protection against doing things like `$(uh how do I break this computer?)`.
 So please don't just execute its output!

-Lacks testing, `works_on_my_machine.jpg`.
-Should also work in Windows as the shell and OS details get passed to the system prompt.
-But it might not!
+Seems to work well in bash and zsh on Linux and macOS.
+It's not had much testing elsewhere else.
+Windows, BSD, Solaris, zOS etc should also work.

 ## Disclaimer

 If it blows your machine up it's your own fault.
-Don't run code produced by a language model without reading it, their breadth of knowledge is matched only by their depth of stupidity.
+Don't run code produced by a language model without reading it.

 ## License